-- mean you do not feel like having sex - make having penetrative sex uncomfortable or painful - make it difficult to get, or keep, an erection.
+- mean you do not feel like having sex - make having penetrative sex uncomfortable or painful.

 Do not let embarrassment stop you from getting information that can help.
-Your team can give advice and support.
+Your team can give you advice and support.
 If you need expert advice, they can often arrange this for you.